gauravtanwargithub/gauravtanwargithub.github.io/README.md

             if (city) message += `*City:* ${city}%0A`;
             if (concern) message += `*Concern:* ${concern}%0A`;

-            // Create the WhatsApp URL
             let whatsappURL = `https://wa.me/${myWhatsAppNumber}?text=${message}`;

-            // Open WhatsApp in a new tab/window window.open(whatsappURL, '_blank');
+            window.open(whatsappURL, '_blank');
         }
     </script>